microtrain/bootcamp/03-BashScripting/01-Basics.md

 #### Add a tag

-In addition to Semantic Versioning a common practice is to tag significant versions.
+In addition to Semantic Versioning, a common practice is to tag significant versions.

 1. git tag 0.0.1
 1. git push origin --tags